 A CAT scan uses radiation and a computer to produce cross-sectional views of all parts of the body.
 The images are created as the body part being scanned is moved slowly through a large, donut-shaped x-ray machine.

 IV contrast may be required if vascular structures need to be evaluated.
 For abdomen/pelvis CAT scans, patients may be required to drink some contrast prior to the examination.
 Some CAT Scan examinations require special preparation prior to your arrival; ImageCare staff will notify you of any preparations when you schedule your appointment.
-All patients will be required to complete a history form before having this procedure.
-Download the CT Patient Questionaire
+If you would like to complete to complete your paperwork prior to your visit, please download the CAT Scan Screening Form.

 An ultrasound, also known as a sonogram, is an image produced using sound waves.
 This type of imaging can capture the structure of organs and the flow of blood through blood vessels.
 ImageCare offers abdomen/pelvic, thyroid, kidney, carotid, and DVT vascular examinations of the extremities via ultrasound.
 We also conduct invasive procedures performed under ultrasound guidance, including thyroid and liver biopsies.